SargisYonan/stm32-freertos-mac/README.md

 Exercise for the programmer:
 Make a new FreeRTOS thread that blinks User LEDS 1,2,3 every 0.5 seconds, and program the board

+TODO: get ARM linker script and FreeRTOS to work with C++